mridul037/mridul037/README.md

 </pre>
 **Daily News**
-  - Mission Bio raises $70 million to help scale its tech for improving the development of targeted cancer therapies
+  - Starting with Michigan, Sidewalk Infrastructure is looking to build roads specifically for autonomous cars
      <hr/>

-      - *California-based startup Mission Bio has raised a new $70 million Series C funding round, led by Novo Growth and including participating from Soleus Capital and existing investors Mayfield, Cota and Agilent.
-Mission Bio will use the funding to scale its Tapes…*
+      - *Sidewalk Infrastructure Partners, which spun out of Alphabet’s Sidewalk Labs to fund and develop the next generation of infrastructure, has taken the covers off of its first big project — the launch of a subsidiary called Cavnue to develop roadways for connec…*

-  - Mirantis acquires Lens, an IDE for Kubernetes
+  - Digital imaging pioneer Russell Kirsch dies at 91
       <hr/>

-      - *Mirantis, the company that recently bought Docker’s enterprise business, today announced that it has acquired Lens, a desktop application that the team describes as a Kubernetes integrated development environment.
-Mirantis previously acquired the team behind …*
+      - *Russell Kirsch, whose research going back to the ’50s underlies the entire field of digital imaging, died earlier this week at the age of 91.
+It’s hard to overstate the impact of his work, which led to the first digitally scanned photo and the creation of wha…*

-  - Slack and Atlassian deepen their partnership with deeper integrations
+  - Despite a difficult Q2 2020, Lyft and Uber reiterate profit promises
       <hr/>

-      - *A lot of “partnerships” between tech companies don’t get very far beyond a press release and maybe some half-hearted co-selling attempts.
-When Atlassian sold its chat services to Slack in 2018, the two companies said they would form a new partnership and with…*
+      - *Lyft is sticking to its previous target to hit quarterly adjusted profitability by the fourth period of 2021, a milestone it says it can achieve even with fewer rides.
+The company reiterated its quarterly adjusted profit target timeline — a milestone based on…*

-  - Ready, set, network: CrunchMatch is open for Disrupt 2020
+  - Six Toronto VCs discuss COVID-19 and the post-pandemic era
       <hr/>

-      - *We’re so excited about today’s news that we’re stealing, ahem, borrowing boxing announcer Michael Buffer’s famous catchphrase, “Let’s get ready to rumble!”
-CrunchMatch, our free networking platform is up and ready to help you build your business and expand yo…*
+      - *As North America’s fourth-largest city, Toronto is one of the world’s top startup ecosystems.
+After spawning companies like Eventbrite and Crowdmark, Ontario’s capital has attracted international talent that complements its homegrown population of entrepreneu…*

-  - AMC will offer 15 cent tickets when it reopens 100+ US theaters on August 20
+  - Mission Bio raises $70 million to help scale its tech for improving the development of targeted cancer therapies
       <hr/>

-       - *Like so many industries, the last five months have been absolutely devastating for movie theaters.
-As far as sheer volumes go, no one has been harder hit than the world’s largest theater chain.
-AMC has had plans to reopen theaters for some time — but things c…*
+       - *California-based startup Mission Bio has raised a new $70 million Series C funding round, led by Novo Growth and including participating from Soleus Capital and existing investors Mayfield, Cota and Agilent.
+Mission Bio will use the funding to scale its Tapes…*